jinzhepro/vote/SUPABASE_SETUP.md

 CREATE POLICY "Allow anonymous read access to personnel" ON personnel FOR SELECT USING (true);

+DROP POLICY IF EXISTS "Allow insert personnel" ON personnel;
+CREATE POLICY "Allow insert personnel" ON personnel FOR INSERT WITH CHECK (true);

 DROP POLICY IF EXISTS "Allow insert evaluations" ON evaluations;
 CREATE POLICY "Allow insert evaluations" ON evaluations FOR INSERT WITH CHECK (true);